ICID Plus instructions

 Where the chimney penetrates a non combustible floor and where a non combustible shaft is used, a distance of 50mm to the shaft is sufficient.
 In this case, non ventilated fire stop plates and support plates may be used with a ventilated fire stop being used where the chimney penetrates into the roof space.

 On bungalow applications where the chimney runs through either a combustible or non-combustible ceiling, an unventilated bungalow fire stop plate kit can be used.
-Please note that an unventilated support plate can not be used above the ceiling in this case.
+Please note that an unventilated support plate cannot be used above the ceiling in this case.
 The weight of the chimney should be supported using the roof support (see p.29).
 Distance to combustibles must be respected within the ceiling space (see Fig. 2 below) and mesh frame should be used within the loft space, which must be ventilated (see Fig. 2 below).
 Please note that trim collars are not to be used as an alternative to firestop plates.
 They are designed for use as decorative components only.

 Internal house combustible floors